KroSheChKa/PandaBot/README.md

 >**Make sure that the width of the screenshot covers the whole game area!**

-**REMEMBER** that the cursor must always be on the game area for the bot to work
+**REMEMBER** that the cursor must always be on the game area for the bot to work.
+Do not touch it!
 ```python
 # X and Y should be in the game area
 win32api.SetCursorPos((x,y)) # line 64